Sainapsis/sainapsis-front-end-take-home/README.md

 - **Naming Conventions**: Use clear and descriptive naming conventions for variables, functions, and components.
 Don't hesitate to use verbose names if they improve code comprehension.

 By focusing on code quality, we can ensure that the codebase remains maintainable and easy to understand for all developers working on the project.

+## QA Assigments

+The following assigments are intended for QA, if you are instead applying only for the Front End role, you can jump to the nex section (Submission).

+This QA assigments are intended to test:
+A. your criteria identifying potential enhancemnts/bugs by manually testing an app running in your local machine (for maually checking PRs before a merge to higher level enviroments)
+B. your automated test coding skills.

+The Assigments are:

+1. **Easy Problem**: run the app in your local machine and identify enhancemts and bugs that are not mentioned in the Front-end test section.
+Make a QA_MANUAL_TEST_RESUME.txt with the findings (with steps to reproduce, proposed expected behaviour bases on your good judjement and actual behaviour).

+2. **Medium problem**: create automated tests that would be needed to test the bugs mentioned in the Front-end Assigments section and if possible the other bugs and feature enhacemnts you may have encountered in the previous assigment.

+3. **Hard Problem**: create automated test for a test driven implementation of the "Reply to Message" functionality mentioned in the Front-end assigmnent.

+4. **Leadership Problem**: Make a propousal for how would you handle the QA team, what would you seek in your team mates, how would you make sure that the QA team is delivering standar quality checks in all their deliveries, etc. You may describe it a resume and/or make a diagram for processes, its up to you.

 ## Submission